allure-framework/allure-python/allure-robotframework/README.md

 ## Contributing to allure-robotframework

 This project exists thanks to all the people who contribute.
-Especially by [Megafon](https://corp.megafon.com) and [@skhomuti](https://github.com/skhomuti) who has initially started allure-robotframework and has been maintaining it since then.
+Especially to [Megafon](https://corp.megafon.com) and [@skhomuti](https://github.com/skhomuti) who has initially started allure-robotframework and has been maintaining it since then.